JosephKevin/data_engineer/nearest_stars/README.md

 3. ```https://www.youtube.com/watch?v=TLxWtXEbtFE```

 ### Other options:
-1. Since our dimensions are small kd-tree will be sufficient, but for higher dimensions we can consider another advanced options. ***annoy***is used to find nearest neighbors in high dimensions, uses kd-tree along with priority queue approach.
-If we start a micro service and keep the service running with the index or data in memory we can do lookups in O(log(n)+k) time which is much faster than the approach in question 1.
+1. Since our dimensions are small kd-tree will be sufficient, but for higher dimensions we can consider another advanced options. ***annoy*** is used to find nearest neighbors in high dimensions, uses kd-tree along with priority queue approach.
+If we start a micro service and keep the service running with the data in memory we can do quick approximate lookups.
 	* pros:
 		* easy to use and widely addopted
 		* Uses static file (small size) as indexes